sagelga/sagelga/docs/project/README.md

 ---
 home: true
 heroText: Projects
-tagline: ' '
+tagline: For all of the project that I have contributed on, please check on my GitHub page.
 actionText: More on GitHub →
 actionLink: 'https://github.com/sagelga'
 ---
-# Featured projects
-Here's are some of the projects that I have done during the university course.<br>
-For all of the project that I have contributed on, please check on my GitHub page.

 ## Point of Sales (POS)
 Command-line based software.
 Packed with Analytics and Stock managements.<br>